UPMC Facts & Stats

 - The virtually paperless Children’s Hospital of Pittsburgh of UPMC was the nation’s first pediatric hospital to achieve HIMSS Stage 7, the highest level of electronic health record implementation.
 Overall, more than a dozen of UPMC’s hospitals are at the highest levels of EHR adoption, as are its outpatient locations, enhancing the quality and safety of patient care.

 UPMC’s Insurance Services Division has grown to 2.8 million members in just over a decade.
 UPMC is a proven integrated delivery and health finance system — the first of its kind in western Pennsylvania — and the Insurance Services Division (ISD) is leading the way with innovative health plans for virtually all segments of society that deliver better quality and lower costs.

 - ISD provides health plans to employers and their employees and dependents, to individual members, as well as to those eligible for Medicare, Medicaid, and the Children’s Health Insurance Program (CHIP).

 - ISD offers workers’ compensation, disability management, and leave management services, as well as some of the most comprehensive health improvement, wellness, and workplace productivity programs anywhere in the United States.
 It is also the largest behavioral health insurance provider in Pennsylvania, and operates two software development companies focused on helping health care providers and employers with efficient care and employee benefits.

-Through its International and Commercial Services Division, UPMC has launched a portfolio of new businesses and international ventures.
+Through its International Division, UPMC has launched a portfolio of new businesses and international ventures.

 UPMC is committed to giving back and reinvesting in the community.

-- In the fiscal year 2012, UPMC’s community contributions topped $622 million and represented more than 10 percent of net patient revenue.
+- In the fiscal year 2014, UPMC’s community contributions were $888 million and represented more than 15 percent of net patient revenue.